 If you make it through the subdued intro of Amorphous Spores, you will be rewarded with some of the most mind-bending EAI to be crafted in years.
 The marriage of Kawaguchi's homemade instruments and Kawasaki's electronics has resulted in something playful and seriously far out, at least to my ears.

 In Light of Shadows is a beautiful and meditative work of laptop electronics from distinguished free improviser Ikue Mori.
-A great chill-out album, it is without a doubt my most enjoyed Tzadik release of the year and is gradually becoming my favorite of hers.
+A great chill-out album, it is without a doubt my most enjoyed Tzadik release of the year and is gradually becoming my favorite in Ikue's discography.

 Making the Björk birthday playlist a week ago sort of got me back in the mood for this album.
 Vulnicura is certainly her most harrowing and heartbreaking project to date and under the right conditions it actually does strike me as her most potent work.
 I don't picture myself listening to it as frequently as the rest of her catalog, but my heart will probably skip a beat here and there whenever I do.

 I found Replica and R Plus Seven to be moving albums in their own right, but never did I expect to call the abstract electronic stylings of Oneohtrix Point Never "visceral," let alone "angsty."
 Garden of Delete really has teeth, though!
 Much respect to Daniel for making such a forceful statement this time around.
-[Important Note: My copy of GoD has the correct track order.]
+[Important Note: My copy of GoD has the correct track order...
+Anthony.]

 While to some extent I appreciate the transevangelical concept behind the music of American Drift, I have to admit my general disinterest in identity politics.
 So, I respect Elysia Crampton primarily for her compositional chops — the progressive crunk and digital cumbia soundscapes on this album drew me in immediately.

 Zamknęły się oczy ziemi is the second and last album by genre-defying singer-songwriter Kuba Ziołek under the name Stara Rzeka.
 An 80-minute concoction of avant-folk, krautrock, drone, and just a pinch of black metal, it's one hell of a closing chapter.
-Gotta agree with Anthony on this being the year of the double and triple album.
+This truly is the year of the double and triple album.